riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  {{?I-D.irtf-cfrg-ristretto255-decaf448}} and NIST P-384 {{FIPS186-4}}
- {{SEC2}} {{?RFC5903}} are out of reach no matter what minor advantage a static DH oracle confers with the attacks here, and serve only as hedges against potential future breakthroughs in cryptanalysis which are naturally out of scope for a memo discussing the present state of the art.
+ {{SEC2}} {{?RFC5903}} are out of reach no matter what minor advantage a static DH oracle confers with the attacks here, and serve only as hedges against potential future breakthroughs in cryptanalysis.
+Such breakthroughs are naturally out of scope for this memo.

 ## Ristretto255